codacy/docs/docs/organizations/audit-logs-for-organizations.md

 [Organization admins and organization managers](./roles-and-permissions-for-organizations.md) can retrieve audit log reports of organization events [using the Codacy API](../codacy-api/examples/obtaining-audit-log-events-for-organization.md).

+The retention period of audit logs for organization events is one year.

 ## Audit log events

 Each audit log tracks when a Codacy user executed a specific operation in your organization, which is identified by an **action**.
 For the detailed content of each audit log, see the [Codacy API reference](https://api.codacy.com/api/api-docs#codacy-api).<!--TODO PLUTO-952 Update link-->